eclipse/vorto/docs/tutorials/create_mapping_pipeline.md

 - [Mosquitto_pub](http://www.steves-internet-guide.com/mosquitto_pub-sub-clients/) Client tool
 - Some IDE (e.g. Eclipse)

-## Step 1: Creating Cloud application for Geolocation data
+## Step 1: Creating a simple IoT application for printing Geolocation data

 In this step, we create a tiny IoT solution that receives the sensor data and simply prints the data out to the console.
-But how do we get the data from Eclipse Hono ?
+But how do we get the data from Eclipse Hono?
 It's easy.
 Hono provides an AMQP endpoint that makes it possible for applications to receive telemetry data.
 Hono does not make any assumption how the payload looks like and merely forwards the data "as is" to the AMQP endpoint.
 Our application receives the data and does something useful with it.
 Well, in this case just prints it out to the console.

 To save us some time at this point, we have already created the application for you.
 [Download](../samplecode/cloudapp) and then import it into your IDE